AlvaroBernalG/minimal-timer/readme.md

 ### elapsedTime() `number`

-Returns the elapased time in miliseconds
+Returns the elapased between the start time and the current  time in miliseconds

 ### isRunning() `boolean`